citizenspress/roxanne-website/content/project/toplaces.md

 title = "Toronto Places"

 # Project summary to display on homepage.
-summary = "I moved to Toronto in September, 2015.
-I bought a new bike, and explored the city by biking on side streets, at first, and eventually finding my way on the grid.
-Taking photos in Toronto Places that were iconic but new to me was a way to get to know my new home."
+summary = "When I first move to Toronto, exploring the city by bike and taking in some of the iconic sights was a way to get to know my new home."

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "switch6.png"
+image_preview = "toplaces.png"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`